How to Write an Australian Cover Letter

 Though ideally, our advice is to copy the content of your cover letter and paste it as a body of the email.
 This will give you the opportunity to make a strong first impression the moment the reviewer opens his inbox.
 You can draw someone in with a compelling opening line, and then demonstrate how you could contribute to the potential employer.

 If, instead, you decide to attach your cover letter together with your resume, your email should be brief and direct the reader to open the attachments.
-See example below:
+See example below (Treat this as a rough example only.
+Generic wording is easy to spot, so adjust it to the role and your voice).

 Keep this very brief if you go this route, so those on the receiving end won’t have difficulties in going through long email and all your attachments.